sai-cryptacker/blockconvert/README.md

 ## How to use:
 - Pi-hole: Go to the web interface.
 Log in.
 Settings -> Blocklists.
 Copy domain list URL(Pi-hole currently only supports domain lists) from below in the links section, and paste it in the textbox.
 Click Save.

 - Blokada: Open Blokada.
 Click shield with black middle which says "{number} in blacklist".
 Click the plus in the circle at the bottom of the screen.
 Copy and paste hosts file from link sections.
-Click save
+Click save.
+WARNING: This list is large and might slow down your phone

 - uBlock Origin: Click the uBlock Origin logo/uBlock Origin extension.
 Click open dashboard(3 horizontal lines under the disable uBlock Origin button, on the right).
 Click Filter lists.
 Scroll to the bottom, and click Import(in custom section).
-Copy and paste either Adblock style blocklist or domain blocklist from the link section below.
+Copy and paste the Adblock style blocklist from the link section below.

 ## Links